hathimiitm/marp-docs/slides.md

 <!-- _class: lead -->
 # Custom Theme Example
-This slide uses a custom theme and a valid Marp directive.
+This slide uses a custom theme and includes a valid Marp directive.

 ---